Ajqx255/Hack-The-Box/Oopsie/README.md

       ![image](https://user-images.githubusercontent.com/29686845/132969575-838ade83-ff1c-43b4-9d4b-e4b464b0ffb6.png)
     - Lastly click the subtab options and at the bottom make sure the section "Rediretions" says always adnd "Process             cookies in redirections" is checked
       ![image](https://user-images.githubusercontent.com/29686845/132969711-a019e061-b0b9-4ce5-9875-27feb657e8af.png)
     - Once we have everything done click the funnest button that is here....
 "Start Attack".
-    -
+    - This may take some time to complete so now seems like a good time to take a break!